-Combine ingredients and apply to face.
-Leave on for 5-10 minutes and remove with warm water.
+Combine the ingredients and apply to your face.
+Leave on for 5–10 minutes and remove with warm water.

 6. Nutmeg Spot Treatment Mask

-Combine these three acne fighters to shrink a pimple fast—without leaving your skin dry or flaky.
+Combine these three acne fighters to tame inflammation and shrink a pimple fast—without leaving your skin dry or flaky.

 —1 aspirin tablet, not enteric-coated